tjoliveira/cifar10-classification-autoencoder/README.md

 drive.mount('/content/gdrive')
 %cd /content/gdrive/My\ Drive/Colab \Notebooks/cifar10_classification_autoencoder
 !pwd
-sys.path.append('/content/gdrive/My Drive/Colab Notebooks/cifar10_classification_autoencoder/cifar10_module/')
+sys.path.append('/content/gdrive/My Drive/Colab Notebooks/cifar10_classification_autoencoder/cifar10_modules/')
 !pip install matplotlib==3.1.0
 ```

-This sets the project folder as the working directory and adds the 'cifar10_module' direcory to the system path in order to be able to use modules 'dataset.py' and 'modelling.py'.
-Additionally, it downgrades matplotlib version to 3.1.0 as the 3.1.1 version
+This sets the project folder as the working directory and adds the '/cifar10_modules' direcory to the system path in order to be able to use modules 'dataset.py' and 'modelling.py'.
+Additionally, it downgrades Matplotlib version to 3.1.0 as the 3.1.1 version
 was raising issues with Seaborn.

 2. Import modules 'dataset.py' and 'modelling.py':